Unlabeled Signed Graph Coloring: Unlabeled Signed Chromatic Polynomials

-Again we check cases, noting that there is a bijection between edges of $\Sigma$ and those of $\Sigma/\beta$. \begin{enumerate}[(i)] \item If an edge $e'$ of $\Sigma/\beta$ has distinct endpoints $s$ and $t$, then it is again a straightforward application of equations (1) and (2) to show that $\sigma$ is proper with respect to $e$.
+Again we check cases, noting that there is a bijection between edges of $\Sigma$ and those of $\Sigma/\beta$. \begin{enumerate}[(i)] \item If an edge $e'$ of $\Sigma/\beta$ has distinct endpoints $s$ and $t$, then apply equations (1) and (2) to show that $\gamma$ is proper with respect to $e$.